© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bron-Felin Mound & Bailey Castle is a scheduled monument protected by Cadw under reference MG051.
 View the official record →

-Bron-Felin Mound and Bailey Castle is a motte and bailey earthwork fortress located in Wales, likely dating to the Norman period following the late eleventh century.
+Bron-Felin Mound and Bailey Castle is a motte and bailey earthwork situated in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG051.

 Bron-Felin Mound & Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bron-Felin Mound & Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG051.